Scapholunate advanced collapse (SLAC) and dorsal intercalated segmental instability (DISI)

 0 images remaining

-Scapholunate dissociation refers to the interruption of the mechanical connection between the scaphoid and lunate.
-Scapholunate is the most common carpal instability and can be isolated or in association with scaphoid fractures.
-The rotational subluxation of the scaphoid represents an advanced stage of the lesion.
+Scapholunate dissociation refers to the interruption of the mechanical connection between the scaphoid and lunate due to scapholunate ligament tear (Terry Thomas sign).
+It is the most common cause of carpal instability and can occur in isolation or in association with scaphoid fractures.
+Scaphoid rotational subluxation represents an advanced stage of the condition.